 The recent announcement is a huge step forward.
 But your addiction to soda—even in smaller doses—could still be damaging your body and derailing your weight loss efforts.
 Maybe these surprising facts will help you cut the cola cord once and for all.

-Around Your Organs
+It Builds Up Fat Around Your Organs

 Yep, we’re talking dangerous fats that are hard to detect with the naked eye, meaning, you might not know you’re in risk of certain health problems because you won’t see the changes in your own body.
 Danish researchers conducted a study of the effects of non-diet soda by asking participants to drink either sweetened soda, milk containing the same amount of calories as the soda, diet soda, or water every day for six months.
 Total fat mass remained the same across all beverage-drinking groups, but the drinkers of regular soda saw a drastic increase in harmful hidden fats, like liver and skeletal fat.
 And we mean drastic.
 Liver fat numbers jumped between 132 and 142 percent and skeletal fat numbers soared to an increase of between 117 and 221 percent.
 That’s before considering the 11 percent increase in cholesterol, compared to people who drank the other beverages.

-Doesn’t Help You
+Switching to Diet Doesn’t Help You

 It’s a logical assumption; switching from a sugar-based soda to a non-sugar-based soda would help your health.
 While calorically speaking that might be true, diet sodas contain their own dangers and side effects.
 In a shocking study, researchers at the University of Texas Health Science Center monitored 475 adults for 10 years and found that the participants who drank diet soda saw a 70 percent increase in waist circumference compared with those who didn’t drink any soda.
 So much for the idea that diet soda helps you diet.
 That’s not all; the participants who drank more than two diet sodas per day suffered a 500 percent waist expansion!
 Yikes.
 The same researchers conducted a separate study on mice that indicates it might be the aspartame that causes the weight gain.
 Aspartame raises blood glucose levels to a point where the liver cannot handle it all so the excess is converted into fat.